 The headteacher is responsible for reviewing and approving this behaviour policy.
-The headteacher will ensure that the school environment encourages and supports positive behaviour and that all staff are equipped to support pupils on an individual basis effectively.
-Thus reducing poor behaviour choices and supporting a positive behaviour culture within the school.
-School leaders will monitor how staff implement this policy to ensure rewards and sanctions are applied consistently.
+The headteacher will ensure that the school environment encourages positive behaviour and that staff deal effectively with poor behaviour, and will monitor how staff implement this policy to ensure rewards and sanctions are applied consistently.